Quantcast

 Early voting in the 2024 general election started on Saturday and runs through this Sunday.

 However, many of the proposals have drawn backlash on both ends of the political spectrum and have sparked campaigns aimed at convincing voters to reject them.
-For instance, many City Council members and advocates are urging voters to reject the five proposals advanced by the mayor’s commission.
+For instance, many City Council members and advocates are urging New Yorkers to vote against the five proposals advanced by the mayor’s commission.

 Below is a rundown of each ballot referendum question and the conversation surrounding it.